Key takeaways

-The Vehicle Identification Number (VIN) is your Toyota’s legal identifier, and is applied to your car during production.
+The Vehicle Identification Number (often referred to simply as VIN or slightly redundantly as VIN number) is your Toyota’s legal identifier, and is applied to the vehicle during production.

-Each VIN is unique, and is usually a 17-character code made up of letters and numbers, and reveals important details about your vehicle.
-As well as containing information on the time and place of your car’s creation, it also contains information about its specification and design.
+Each VIN is unique, and since 1981 consists of a 17-character code made up of letters and numbers.
+It reveals important details about your vehicle, including information on the time and place of manufacture, as well as its specification and design.

-First introduced in 1954, Vehicle Identification Numbers are an important component in determining the history and identity of a vehicle, particularly when combined with the car’s DVLA licence plate and V5 or V5C documents.
+First introduced in 1954, the Vehicle Identification Number is an important component in determining the history and identity of a vehicle, particularly when combined with the car’s DVLA licence plate and V5 or V5C documents (commonly known as its logbook).
+But while licence plates can be altered, each car’s VIN remains unchanged, and therefore is its primary identification number.

-In most modern Toyota cars, you’ll find a visible Vehicle Identification Number through a special cut-out at the bottom of the windscreen.
-Additional VINs are printed on tamper-proof stickers located just inside the shut line of the front nearside door.
-Earlier models may have a metal plate instead of a sticker.
+In most modern Toyota vehicles sold in the UK, you’ll find a visible Vehicle Identification Number through a special cut-out at the bottom of the windscreen.

 Although there are exceptions to the rule, the first three digits of the Vehicle Identification Number usually refer to the country of manufacture, the vehicle maker and the vehicle type.